Vimux/Mainroad/README.md

 languageCode = "en-us"
 paginate = "10" # Number of posts per page
 theme = "mainroad"
-disqusShortname = "" # Enable comments by entering your Disqus shortname googleAnalytics = "" # Enable Google Analytics by entering your tracking id
+disqusShortname = "" # Enable Disqus comments by entering your Disqus shortname googleAnalytics = "" # Enable Google Analytics by entering your tracking id

 [Author] # Used in authorbox